berstend/puppeteer-extra/packages/plugin-recaptcha/readme.md

 Currently the only builtin solution provider as it's the cheapest and most reliable, from my experience.
 If you'd like to throw some free captcha credit my way feel free to [signup here](https://2captcha.com?from=6690177) (referral link, allows me to write automated tests against their API).

-- Cost: 1000 reCAPTCHAs for 3 USD
+- Cost: 1000 reCAPTCHAs (and hCaptchas) for 3 USD
-- Delay: Solving a reCAPTCHA takes between 10 to 60 seconds
+- Delay: Solving a captcha takes between 10 to 60 seconds
 - Error rate (incorrect solutions): Very rare

 #### Other providers